pigna90/alup/README.md

 After configuration of Alup with your credential, the login session will be managed automatically  in order to avoid the logout due to timeout or connection issues.

 ### Installation
-**Note:** python is an alias for python3, therefore verify your configuration.

 Run alup:

 ```sh